auth0/docs/facebook-clientid.md

 ##3.
 Setup the callback URL:

-Enter the following URL on the "Website with Facebook Login" section and click **Save**.
+On app **Settings > Advanced**, enter the following URL on the "Valid OAuth redirect URIs":

     https://@@account.namespace@@/login/callback